robertmassman/SequentialGPU/README.md

 ### Important Notes

-1. Please note that the first filters input texture should be set to the texture.
-The app will automatically set the input image to this texture. you should not use it as an output texture.
+1. Please note that the first filters input texture should be set to 'texture'.
+The app will automatically set the input image to this.
+You should not use 'texture' as an output texture.

 2. `shaderURL` property in the `passes` object should be the path to the shader file.
 The shader file should contain the shader code in WGSL format.

 3. `bufferAttachment` object should contain the buffer attachment settings for the filter.
 The `groupIndex` and `bindingIndex` properties should be set to the group and binding indices of the buffer attachment in the shader.
+NOTE `bindingIndex: 3` Is reserved for buffer attachment settings and is recomended for usage of all bufferAttachment however please remember to use uniqe names for all attachments.
+When updating a bufferAttachment SequentialGPU looks for all filters using the `key` of the bufferAttachment and updates the values for that filter.

-4. `textures` object should contain the texture `key/name` followed by the texture parameters.
+4. `textures` object should contain the unique texture `key/name` followed by the texture parameters all of which are optional.
    - `label` [optional] property used to label of the texture.
    - `format` [optional] default is the apps format defined in the setting object like this `rgba8unorm`.
 Otherwise, you can specify the format of the texture `rgba8unorm | rgba16float | rgba32float | r8unorm | r16float | r32float`.
    - `usage` [optional] property should be set to the usage of the texture. `GPUTextureUsage.TEXTURE_BINDING | GPUTextureUsage.RENDER_ATTACHMENT | GPUTextureUsage.COPY_SRC | GPUTextureUsage.COPY_DST`